 PhD Programs in CUST

-At the time of its genesis, the founders of the university had a dynamic institution in mind that would act as a catalyst of change to mould our society in the cast of a knowledge based economy by proactively contributing towards the troika of industry, academia and the government.
+At the time of its genesis, the founders of the university had a dynamic institution in mind that would act as a catalyst of change to mold our society in the cast of a knowledge based economy by proactively contributing towards the troika of industry, academia and the government.
 These multi-dimensional objectives can be achieved by flourishing a culture of research and innovation in the university.
 Such an environment can only be sustained through a very strong and mature PhD program.

 By the grace of Allah Almighty, CUST is one of the very few universities in the country having a mature PhD program characterized by well-established calendar of advanced postgraduate courses and crystal clear academic processes.
 This has become possible by the retention of seasoned faculty in its PhD programs who not only excel in research but also are actively linked with the national industry.